Wolves in Great Britain: Past presence in England and Wales

-The Norman kings (reigning 1066–1154) employed servants as wolf hunters and many held lands granted on condition that they fulfilled this duty.
+The Norman kings (reigning 1066-1154) employed servants as wolf hunters and many held lands granted on condition that they fulfilled this duty.
 William the Conqueror granted the lordship of Riddesdale in Northumberland to Robert de Umfraville on condition that he defend that land from enemies and wolves.
 There were no restrictions on or penalties for the hunting of wolves, except in royal game reserves, under the reasoning that the temptation for a commoner to shoot a deer there would be too great.

 English wolves were more often trapped than hunted.
 Indeed, the Wolfhunt family, who resided in Peak forest in the 13th century, would march into the forest in March and December, and place pitch in the areas that wolves frequented.
 At that time of year, wolves would have had greater difficulty in smelling the pitch than at others.
-During the dry summers, they would enter the forest to destroy cubs.
+During the dry summers, they would enter the forest to kill cubs.
 Gerald of Wales wrote of how wolves in Holywell ate the corpses resulting from Henry II’s punitive expedition to Wales in 1165.

 King John gave a premium of 10 shillings for the capture of two wolves.
-King Edward I, who reigned from 1272 to 1307, ordered the total extermination of all wolves in his kingdom and personally employed one, Peter Corbet, with instructions to destroy wolves in the counties of Gloucestershire, Herefordshire, Worcestershire, Shropshire and Staffordshire – areas near to and including some of the Welsh Marches, where wolves were more common than in the southern areas of England.
+King Edward I, who reigned from 1272 to 1307, ordered the total extermination of all wolves in his kingdom and personally employed one Peter Corbet, with instructions to destroy wolves in the counties of Gloucestershire, Herefordshire, Worcestershire, Shropshire and Staffordshire - areas near to and including some of the Welsh Marches, where wolves were more common than in the southern areas of England.

 In the 43rd year of Edward III's rule, a Thomas Engaine held lands in Pytchley in the county of Northampton, on the condition that he find special hunting dogs to kill wolves in the counties of Northampton, Rutland, Oxford, Essex and Buckingham.
 In the 11th year of Henry VI's reign (1433), a Sir Robert Plumpton held a bovate of land called “Wolf hunt land” in Nottingham, by service of winding a horn and chasing or frightening the wolves in Sherwood Forest.
 The wolf is generally thought to have become extinct in England during the reign of Henry VII (1485–1509), or at least very rare.
 By this time, wolves had become limited to the Lancashire forests of Blackburnshire and Bowland, the wilder parts of the Derbyshire Peak District, and the Yorkshire Wolds.
 Indeed, wolf bounties were still maintained in the East Riding until the early 19th century.

 Scotland

-Wolves in Scotland during the reign of James VI were considered such a threat to travellers that special houses called spittals were erected on the highways for protection.
+Wolves in Scotland during the reign of James VI (1567-1603) were considered such a threat to travellers that special houses called spittals were erected on the highways for protection.